What Enterprise VR Headset Should I Buy?

 DPVR has five models in their P series: P1, P1 Pro, P1 Pro 4K, P1 Ultra 4K, and P1 Ultra 4K (4G/5G), spanning from $198-$699.
 Each model is 3DoF, with specs differing depending upon weight, processor, resolution, RAM, and storage.
 For example, you can choose between Qualcomm’s VR, XR1, or 845 processors.
 Or you can choose between a 2560×1440 or 3840×2160 resolution displays.

 The DPVR P1 Ultra 4K starts at $599, which places it in the top tier of 3DoF headsets.
-It has better resolution than the Meta Quest 2 or the Pico Neo 3, at 1920×2160 pixels per eye.
+It has better resolution than the Meta Quest 2 or the PICO Neo 3, at 1920×2160 pixels per eye.
 It weighs less than any other headset featured in this article, and DPVR has even lighter-weight 3DoF headsets available for purchase.

 The DPVR P1 Ultra 4K is powerful and efficient.
 DPVR has one of the most powerful processors for 3DoF headsets on the market.
-Armed with the Qualcomm® Snapdragon™ 845 processor, the P1 Ultra 4K is 35% more efficient than Pico G2 4K which uses the Qualcomm® Snapdragon™ 835 Processor.
+Armed with the Qualcomm® Snapdragon™ 845 processor, the P1 Ultra 4K is 35% more efficient than PICO G2 4K which uses the Qualcomm® Snapdragon™ 835 Processor.

 Battery life in XR headsets generally runs between 2-3 hours, but with the DPVR P1 Ultra 4K, users can get up to 5 hours of battery.
 Plus, users can run the headset while it’s plugged in.